noluwalo/about-me-feature-flags/setup.md

 You can create custom targeting rules based on these attributes.

 ### Security
-- **Never commit API keys** to the repository
-- Use environment variables for secrets
 - Replace placeholder SDK keys in:
   - **`app.py` line 27**: LaunchDarkly SDK key
   - **`app.py` line 127**: Segment Write Key (via environment variable)